xunyiwan/xunyiwang.github.io/research.md

 ## __Conference Papers__

 * "A Study of Factors in HIPAA Non-Compliant Behavior."
-⋅⋅⋅Joana Gaia, Xunyi Wang, Jennifer Basile, G.L.
-Sanders, David Murray⋅⋅ ⋅⋅⋅Americas Conference on Information Systems (___AMCIS___), New Orleans, 2018⋅⋅
+ Joana Gaia, Xunyi Wang, Jennifer Basile, G.L.
+Sanders, David Murray.
+ Americas Conference on Information Systems (___AMCIS___), New Orleans, 2018

 * "Does Online Social Support Work in Stigmatized Chronic Diseases?
 A Study of the Impacts of Different Facets of Informational and Emotional Support on Self-Care Behavior in an HIV Online Forum."
  Xunyi Wang, Srikanth Parameswaran, Darshan Mahendra Bagul, Rajiv Kishore